algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 The risks are the following:

-*➭ Communication issue*
+*➭ Communication issues*
 - Impact:
-  - Having communication issues with the client could fetch a misunderstood and by consequence a final code and product not suitable to the client's requirements and need.
+  - Having communication issues with the client could fetch a misunderstanding and consequently a final code and product not suitable to the client's requirements and their needs.
 - Solution:
   - Having constant and regular communication with the client by mail exchange for example.
-Another solution to avoid these issues is to have regular meetings, they are more difficult to implement but allow a better exchange between the two sides.
+Another solution to avoid these issues is to have regular meetings, they are more difficult to organise but allow a better exchange between the two sides.

 *➭ 2G shutdown*
 - Impact:
   - A 2G shutdown would break an enormous part of the project whereas all the notifications pass by this system.
-In other words, a 2G shutdown would break the principle utility of the application if the skis are being robbed.
+In other words, a 2G shutdown would break the main utility of the application if the skis are being robbed.
 - Solution:
   - There is no real solution to avoid the 2G shutdown.
 However we can think about changing the 2G to a most recent version, like 3G, and the module link to it.